Particular/docs.particular.net/architecture/aws/messaging.md

 - Strong transaction integration with business data operations
 - Runs on cloud-hosted and on-premises SQL Server-compatible data stores (including Amazon RDS)
 - Arbitrary message sizes
-- Can cater for exactly-once processing if business data and message data are in the same database
+- Allows for exactly-once processing if business data and message data are in the same database
 - Ease of backup and recovery as business data and messages are backed up in the same database

 :heavy_minus_sign: Cons:

-- Not an actual message queue
 - More expensive and laborious to scale
 - Impacts overall database performance
 - Lower message throughput compared to specialized message queuing technologies